Reading

 “The name of the LORD is a strong tower; the righteous man runs into it and is safe.”

 Do we practice this?
-Do we take hold of this and write it on our hearts?
+Do we take hold of this and write in on our hearts?

-We do this when we verbally name the Lord, in public and private, through prayer and through conversation.
+We do this when we verbally name the Lord, in public and private, conversation, through prayer, through praise, through reading His word, through the preaching of His word.

-But hallowing God’s Name is more than is more than what comes from our lips.
+Yet hallowing God’s Name is more than only what comes from our lips.

-As God’s people we bear God’s Name as a standard as we walk this narrow road in life.
+As God’s people we bear God’s Name as a standard, walking through this life.

 * God Above,

-Thank You that we can run into Your Name and find safety; refuge from the storms of life.
+Thank You that we can run into You and find safety, in Your Name, refuge from the storms of life.

 Amen.